Different Types of Centrifugal Pumps and Their Applications

 Multi-Stage

-Multiple impellers (three or more) are required in this centrifugal pump system to achieve maximal efficiency.
-Multi-stage pumps are best for high head applications.
+Multiple impellers (three or more) are required in this pump system to achieve maximal efficiency.
+Multistage centrifugal pumps are best for high head applications.

 Common Industrial Centrifugal Pump Applications